AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 I blinked at my teacher.
 He never let me go early, but I wasn't about to stall with permission to leave.
 I scurried across the floor on my knees and grabbed my things.
 I rushed out the door and down the hall back to my room.

 I flopped on my bed, and I tried to dream.
 I tried to fall asleep, but the whispers in the room did not come.
 And I had to go about my day.
 I uncurled from my bed, and I trudged out of my room.

-I wanted the day to end, but it dragged on and on until it was time for lights out.
+I wanted the day to end, but it dragged on and on until it was finally time for lights out.
 I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.

 I needed to see him.

 After hours of trying, I finally drifted into the darkness.
 Relief flooded my body when the room appeared.

 But something was different this time.
 There was a soft breeze that ruffled my hair even though the curtains didn't blow.
 I looked around the room and saw white walls and wooden floor.
 Self-defacing whispers in the dream replaced my relief.

 Each whisper echoed my self-worth.
 Colorful blocks sat stacked in bins and the painting on the wall were the only color in the room.

 I dumped out the blocks, and they clattered to the floor as the whispers got louder.
 "Monster," the voice hissed out.